cse110-fa22-group10/cse110-fa22-group10/admin/misc/rules.md

 **Communication**
 - Questions and logistics should be responded to within a day, preferably as soon as possible
   - On weekends, it should still hold when deadlines are in the midst
-- Acknowledge messages when you can (ex. adding an emoji reaction, letting the team know that you have to get back to them later, etc.)
+- Acknowledge messages when you can
+  - Ex) Add an emoji reaction, let the team know that you have to get back to them later, etc.

 **Meetups**
 - Tuesday 11:00AM—12:00PM required weekly meeting